-Software platforms typically rely on the interaction of some combination of users, developers, hardware makers, content providers, advertisers, and other groups to generate positive network effects and platform value.
-Self-interested members of these groups can, however, also impose harm on other platform participants in their same group or in other groups.
-For example, offensive material is a common problem for Internet platforms.
-One notable case is MySpace, which became perceived as a "vortex of perversion" because of certain users it attracted and the content they posted.8 This problem discouraged advertisers concerned about the possibility of having their ads on the same web page as offensive content and thereby reduced the private value of the network.
+Software platforms typically rely on the interaction of users, developers, hardware makers, content providers, advertisers, and other groups to generate positive network effects and platform value.
+Members of these groups can, however, also impose harm on other platform participants in their same group or in other groups.

+Offensive material is a common problem for internet platforms.
+MySpace, for example, became a "vortex of perversion" because of the type of people it attracted and the content that was posted.
+This discouraged advertisers concerned about the possibility of being on the same web page as offensive content and thereby reduced the private value of the network.